Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 5. The Dictionary Entry Hero

 When it works: products with a single concept they want to define.
 Naming tools, language platforms, productivity apps, anything that wants to plant a flag on a word.
-Also extremely good for products with quirky names — turning the name into a "definition" makes the unfamiliar feel canonical.
+Extremely good for quirky names — turning the name into a "definition" makes the unfamiliar feel canonical.

-Visual breakdown: mixed serif (for the headword) and sans (for the part-of-speech tag and definitions).
-Numbered list using a real , no decorative bullets.
-A small phonetic-style transcription in a monospace font in brackets right after the headword adds the dictionary atmosphere.
-The page background is warm off-white, the type is dense black ink.
+Visual breakdown: mixed serif (headword) and sans (part-of-speech tag and definitions).
+A real , no decorative bullets.
+A small phonetic transcription in monospace brackets right after the headword adds the dictionary atmosphere.
+Background warm off-white, type dense black ink.
 No images.

 <section class="px-12 py-32 max-w-3xl bg-[#F8F5EE]">